d2l-ai/d2l-en/chapter_introduction/intro.md

 The supervision comes into play because for choosing the parameters $\theta$, we (the supervisors) provide the model with a collection of *labeled examples* ($\boldsymbol{x}_i, y_i$), where each example $\boldsymbol{x}_i$ is matched up against its correct label.

-In probabilistic terms, we typically are interested estimating the conditional probability $P(y|x)$.
+In probabilistic terms, we typically are interested in estimating the conditional probability $P(y|x)$.
 While it's just one among several approaches to machine learning, supervised learning accounts for the majority of machine learning in practice.